MIROC-DOC/model_description/draft/p-rad.md

 \end{equation}
 $$

-where $e^{r} is the Rayleigh scattering coefficient, $qmol_m$ is the moments of the phase function.
+where $e^{r}$ is the Rayleigh scattering coefficient, $qmol_m$ is the moments of the phase function.
 These calculations are performed up to $m=2$.
 Also, this is added to the optical thickness for the aerosol.
 $$
 \begin{equation}
 \tau^{a e+r}=\tau^{a e}+\tau^{r}